 When evaluating CTI solutions, make sure each of these features works as you need them to.
 Depending on your most important metrics, you may want to build your own integrations off the back of what’s provided out of the box.

-How To Implement & Use CTI in Call Centers
+How to Implement & Use CTI in Call Centers

 To reap all the goodness of CTI, you need to implement and use it well.
 Here’s a roadmap to guide you through the implementation and use of computer telephony integration.